bpnace/festivv/festivv/README.md

 2. Make sure anonymous authentication is enabled in Supabase
 3. Check that the SQL in `simplified-security-fix.sql` has been executed successfully
 4. Run `node test-connection.js` to verify your connection is working
 5. Check the Supabase logs for any specific database errors

+### SQL Troubleshooting

+When running the SQL script, you might encounter these issues:

+- **Error with `IF NOT EXISTS` in policy creation**: Some PostgreSQL versions don't support the `IF NOT EXISTS` clause for policies.
+If you see this error, simply remove these words from each CREATE POLICY statement.
+- **Permission errors with spatial_ref_sys**: This system table requires special handling.
+The script handles this by revoking direct access and creating a secure function instead.